cdapio/tigon-apps/ClickStreamFlow/README.md

 The SQL query performs a join on these two data streams based on the pageViewID and the refPageViewID in viewStream and clickStream respectively.
 It generates an output record containing meta information associated with each click: click time; referrer page information; link ID; link details; and the referrer page view ID.

-The query filters out all click events that occurred five minutes (300 seconds) after the associated view event
+The query filters out all click events that occur five minutes (300 seconds) after the associated view event.

 ## Build and Usage